scottbyrns/S4/README.md

 # S4 - Server Side Swift Standards

 **S4** is Swift X's first package.
-It's goal is to create standards for server side frameworks.
+Its goal is to create standards for server side frameworks.

 This is what we have so far: